Carlapl3/financial-services-intelligence-agent/README.md

 This repository is intentionally scoped as a **portfolio-grade demonstration** of agent design, system architecture, and reasoning — not as a production system.

 ---
-## Typical Use Case

-Used by management consulting partners and advisory teams within financial services to:

-- Monitor regulatory and market developments
-- Identify high-impact signals early
-- Produce structured, client-ready briefings for executives

----

 ## Capabilities